Damien Byrne (Gaelic footballer)

 Damien Byrne (born 16 June 1978) is an Irish retired Gaelic footballer who played as a right corner-back for the Tipperary senior team.

 Born in Fethard, County Tipperary, Byrne first arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor team before later joining the under-21 and junior sides.
 He joined the senior panel during the 1998 championship.
 Byrne later became a regular member of the starting fifteen and won one Tommy Murphy Cup medal.

-At club level Byrne is a two-time championship medallist with Fethard.
+At club level Byrne is a two-time championship medallist with Fethard GAA.

 He retired from inter-county football following the conclusion of the 2005 championship.